 Types of Applications

-CMS strongly recommends and encourages Medicare Advantage applicants to refer to the 42 CFR Part 422 regulations to clearly understand the nature of the requirement in order to provide an appropriate response.
-Nothing in this application is intended to supersede the regulations at 42 CFR Part 422.
-Failure to reference a regulatory requirement in this application does not affect the applicability of such requirement, and Applicants are required to comply with all applicable requirements of the regulations in Part 422 of 42 CFR.
-Applicants must read HPMS notices and visit the CMS web site periodically to stay informed about new or revised guidance documents.

 Initial Applications are for:

 Applicants that are seeking a MA contract to offer a MA product for the first time, or to offer a MA product they do not already offer.

 Existing MA contractors that are seeking a MA contract to offer a type of MA product they do not current offer.